thiery-lab/data-assimilation/README.md

     conda env create -f environment.yml

 Alternatively conda or [pip](https://pip.pypa.io/en/stable/) can be used to manually create a Python 3 environment.
-The minimal requirements for using the inference methods and model classes implemented in the `dapy` package are [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), (Numba)[http://numba.pydata.org/] [PyFFTW](http://pyfftw.readthedocs.io/en/latest/) (for efficient FFT computations in models using spectral expansions) and [tqdm](https://github.com/tqdm) (for displaying progress bars during filtering).
+The minimal requirements for using the inference methods and model classes implemented in the `dapy` package are [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), (Numba)[http://numba.pydata.org/] and [PyFFTW](http://pyfftw.readthedocs.io/en/latest/) (for efficient FFT computations in models using spectral expansions).
 To install in a conda environment run

     conda install numpy scipy numba
-    conda install -c conda-forge pyfftw tqdm
+    conda install -c conda-forge pyfftw

 or using pip

-    pip install numpy scipy numba pyfftw tqdm
+    pip install numpy scipy numba pyfftw

 The ensemble transport particle filter inference methods require solving optimal transport problems.
 A C++ extension module (written in Cython) wrapping a network simplex linear programming based exact solver is included in the `dapy.ot` sub-package.
 Alternatively if available, solvers from the [Python Optimal Transport](http://pot.readthedocs.io/en/stable/) library can be used.
 To install in the current environment run `conda install -c conda-forge pot` or `pip install POT`.

-The example [Jupyter](http://jupyter.readthedocs.io/en/latest/install.html) notebooks includes plots produced using [Matplotlib](http://matplotlib.org/) and [Seaborn](http://seaborn.pydata.org/).
+The example [Jupyter](http://jupyter.readthedocs.io/en/latest/install.html) notebooks includes plots produced using [Matplotlib](http://matplotlib.org/).
 To be able to run the notebooks locally the following additional packages should be installed with conda using

-    conda install jupyter matplotlib seaborn
+    conda install jupyter matplotlib

 or using pip with

-    pip install jupyter matplotlib seaborn
+    pip install jupyter matplotlib

 ## Installing the `dapy` package